lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 [`Ejector.sol`](#Ejectorsol) is a supplementary contract responsible for interactions with [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002)-powered Lido Withdrawal credentials via `TWG`.
 Node Operators can voluntarily eject their validators. [`ValidatorStrikes.sol`](#ValidatorStrikessol) uses [`Ejector.sol`](#Ejector.sol) to trigger exits for validators that have surpassed the strike threshold.

 **Changes in CSM v3 and CM v2:**
-- `voluntaryEject` method is optimized to accept keyIndex list only.
+- `voluntaryEject` method is optimized to accept keyIndex list only instead of `startIndex` and `keysCount` to save byte code for two implementations.

 ##### `ExitPenalties.sol`